 You'll have a chance to recreate the run chase on Boston Place.
 Although you may want to pass on the fall...

 We head to more blue plaque locations on Montagu Square and Baker Street.
-(A blue plaque is a permanent sign which commemorates a link between the location and a famous person, serving as a historical marker.)
+A blue plaque is a permanent sign which commemorates a link between the location and a famous person.

 We turn eastwards and visit The Asher's old family home on Wimpole Street.
-Sir Paul McCartney, dating Jane Asher at the time and was good friends with brother Peter.
+Sir Paul McCartney, also lived here whilst dating Jane Asher at the time and was good friends with Jane's brother Peter.

 Paul would lend invaluable PR when Barry Miles, Peter Asher and John Dunbar (MAD) opened the now infamous Incubas Bookshop and Gallery.
 This is officially where John Lennon first met Yoko Ono...